 Molarity (M):

 Molarity is expressed in moles per liter (mol/L).
-It’s the variety of moles of solute dissolved in a single liter of resolution.
-For instance, a 1 M resolution of NaCl comprises 1 mole of NaCl dissolved in 1 liter of resolution.
+It’s the variety of moles of solute dissolved in a single liter of answer.
+For instance, a 1 M answer of NaCl incorporates 1 mole of NaCl dissolved in 1 liter of answer.

 -